-Breaking up from a relationship is an event that comes without knocking but hits many of us harder than usual.
+A breakup is an event that comes without knocking, hitting many of us harder than usual.
 No two individuals are the same, especially when it comes to handling emotions.
-Some may find it easy to overcome the turmoil and move on, whereas others may find their life stuck on a dead halt.
-So why do some people take breakups harder than others?
+Some find it easy to overcome the turmoil and move on, whereas others may find their lives on a dead hault.
+So, why do some people take breakups harder than others?
+Why do some people struggle with a breakup more than others?

 It is quite fair to say that breakups affect different people in different ways, and some breakups hurt harder.
 We all have different ways of coping and some of us take time.
 There are many reasons behind someone struggling with the end of a relationship.
-Let’s delve deeper.
+Let’s delve deeper and answer a few important questions: Why are breakups so hard?
+What is the breakup psychology you absolutely must know?
+And why are breakups so painful even if they’re the right thing to do?

 Why Are Breakups Harder For Some People?

 Breakups are painful, and they are meant to be that way.
 Some people are able to cope with the loss of a relationship reasonably well, while others struggle to even get back to their day-to-day life.
-People such as these tend to suffer more from romantic loss, and their emotions often lead them into depression, neglect and disconnect.
+People like these tend to suffer more from a romantic loss, and their emotions often lead them into depression and a profound disconnect from the world.

-Research suggests that some people take all the losses in life as a blow to themselves because they were deeply attached.
-When a romantic alliance ends, some people carry the painful burden of rejection for many, many years.
-Impulsive breakups can be especially hard to cope with.
+Some people perceive all the losses in life as a personal defeat because they were deeply attached.
+When a romantic alliance ends, they carry the painful burden of rejection for many, many years.
+So why are breakups so hard?

-1. Sensitive souls feel the breakup pain more
+1. Why are breakups so hard?
+Sensitive souls feel the breakup pain more

 Highly sensitive individuals are more invested in a relationship and get more affected by breakups than practical men and women.
 It is harder for them to deal with the breakup recovery stages.
-Practical individuals can rationalize the breakup even if they’re hurting, whereas sensitive souls struggle to recalibrate.
+Individuals with a practical outlook can rationalize the breakup even if they’re hurting, whereas sensitive souls struggle to recalibrate.

 Since they are easily and more deeply affected by emotional upheavals, breakups are particularly hard on them.
 They tend to paint life in broad strokes, so it might seem to them that a breakup is the end of the world.
 They cannot see beyond their immediate pain and experience a loss of hope.

-Learning how to cope with a breakup might lead them to ask, “Why is it so hard to get over someone?”
-They aren’t very well equipped to deal with post-breakup pain.
-Such people have a harder time coping with breakups because they feel that their world has turned upside down.
+Learning how to cope with a breakup might lead them to wonder, “Why is it so hard to get over someone?”
+They aren’t very well-equipped to deal with post-breakup pain.

-A breakup tears that companionship apart and exposes you to the ruthless side of being ‘alone’.
-If dumped, you may feel disoriented, distressed and depressed.
+A breakup tears that companionship apart and exposes you to the ruthless side of being alone.
+No one wants to deal with loneliness and isolation.
+To struggle with a breakup is the most common way to go about it.
+If dumped, you may feel disoriented, distressed, and depressed.
 You might start questioning your role in a relationship or see yourself in low light.
 These questioning phases tend to escalate quickly.
+Why are breakups so hard for me, you ask?
+Because you’re viewing the breakup as a direct failure from your end.

-Why are some breakups more painful, you ask?
+Why are some breakups so painful?
 It’s because we become habituated with our partners.
-Romance is an addiction that fosters attachment and belongingness between couples.
+Romance is an addiction that fosters attachment and a sense of belonging between couples.
 Slowly, a partner’s thoughts, values, opinions and feelings start having a powerful influence on your life.
 They calm you down when impulsive, drive you to your goals and support you in everyday life.

 4. Highly committed relationship breakups bring torment

-Did you know women take more time to overcome breakups than men?
+Hope you got the answer to why are breakups so painful.
+But did you know women take more time to overcome breakups than men?
 They find it harder to come to terms with the end of a relationship.
-Wonder why?
-Let us explore this dynamic below.
+Let us explore this dynamic.

 Related Reading: Expert Advice On Coping With Feeling Empty After A Breakup